teampoltergeist/poltergeist/README.md

 ## Installing PhantomJS ##

-You need at least PhantomJS 1.6.0, but 1.6.1 is recommended as there some issues with the former.
+You need at least PhantomJS 1.7.0.
 There are *no other external dependencies* (you don't need Qt, or a running X server, etc.)

 ### Mac ###